FifthRooter/to-the-moon/README.md

  This part is a bit tedious and not very intuitive.
  - Original SFML documentation: https://www.sfml-dev.org/tutorials/2.5/start-vc.php
  - A video tutorial I followed to set it up (was easier because video - very visual): https://www.youtube.com/watch?v=axIgxBQVBg0
+ - If the program is now run, a specific error C4996 will arise.
+Disable this in the solution properties under C/C++ > Advanced > Disable Specific Warnings.
+Add 4996 to the list